 According to Goble, in the 1990s there was a strong campaign among Kaliningrad residents to become an independent fourth Baltic republic.
 Moscow quashed that campaign, but the sentiment revived in the 2010s.
 "Worsening economic conditions in the [region,] cutbacks in Moscow's subsidies to its government, and the contrast between life in the Russian exclave and life in [neighboring] Lithuania and Poland have increased separatist sentiment once again."

 With Putin embarked now on a bloody attempt to reabsorb Ukraine into an expanded Russia, the question of Kaliningrad takes on more than mere historical or polemical importance.
 Ukrainians have mounted heroic resistance to Putin's invasion, and millions of people the world over pray that they can continue to hold the Russians off.
 But it is still far from clear that Ukraine, fighting alone, can win a war against a nuclear power that is one of the largest military forces on earth.
 If Putin succeeds in breaking Ukraine, NATO itself will be his next target.
-There will be new front line of conflict between Russia and the West — with Kaliningrad aimed like a pistol at the NATO's Baltic flank.
+There will be a new front line of conflict between Russia and the West — with Kaliningrad aimed like a pistol at NATO's Baltic flank.

 Though Kaliningrad — aka Königsberg — has been ruled by Moscow since the end of World War II, it clearly looks European, not Russian.